theochem/roberto/doc/configuration.rst

         cls: <Class name from roberto/tools.py>
         # ...

-Additional fields can be added after ``task``, and the details of these additional settings depend on the selected ``task``.
+Additional fields can be added after ``cls``, and the details of these additional settings depend on the selected ``cls``.

 Filenames and most other fields in the tool settings can make use of other confiruaton values, e.g. with ``{config.project.name}``, package-specific configuration, e.g. ``{package.dist_name}``, or tool-specific settings, e.g.
 ``{tool.destination}``.
 These substitutions are not carried out recursively.

 The fields in the tool section are (almost) all constructor arguments for a corresponding class in `roberto/tools.py`.
 Refer to their docstrings for more details.
 There are two optional fields not used as constructor arguments:

 - ``requirements``: a list of 2-tuples, in which the first string is the conda package name and the second is the pip package name (if available).